TheBlackArms/TheBlackArmsSDX/README.md

 I will never return to this name ever again
 People seem to have been left in the dark without my work
 I recently finally got the drive to go back to doing what I did before
-That is why I am starting [Zenith Productions](https://github.com/Zenith-Productions/Zenith-Unity-Kit)
+That is why I am starting the [Zenith Productions Unity Kit](https://github.com/Zenith-Productions/Zenith-Unity-Kit)